 Love getting creative and addicted to the internet?
 Well why not combine the two?

-We’ve got a super exciting chance for 40 of you to get creative with a brief like no other from O2 together with SBTV - the world-famous online music platform.
-This October we want you to make a film with SBTV, called Go Think Big: Headliners, all about reinventing the music industry.
+We had a super exciting chance for 40 of you to get creative with a brief like no other from O2 together with SBTV - the world-famous online music platform.
+We want you to make a film with SBTV, called Go Think Big: Headliners, all about reinventing the music industry.

 In the meantime check out our interview below with SBTV’s Chief Creative Officer, Isaac Densu below, for more tips and insight into life at SBTV…